oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 REACT_APP_AMAZON_API_BASE=
 ```

 You can get `REACT_APP_AMAZON_API_BASE` from the base of your invoke URL from Amazon API.
 You may need to change your `REACT_APP_OKTA_APP_BASE_URL` to a different port if you are developing against one other than 3000.
-Note here that all of your keys start with *REACT_APP_*.
+Note here that all of your keys start with `REACT_APP_*`.
 This is required for React.js to read the values.

 For the cards styling, you will use [this CSS playing cards library](https://github.com/selfthinker/CSS-Playing-Cards) provided by [selfthinker](https://github.com/selfthinker/CSS-Playing-Cards/commits?author=selfthinker) on GitHub.
 Add the `cards.css` from this repo to your `src` directory.
 If required, you can also bring in the IE and IE9 libraries.
 You will also need to add the `faces` directory from the repo to your `src` directory.

-To allow *react-bootstrap* to do its job, add `import 'bootstrap/dist/css/bootstrap.min.css';` to the top of your `App.js` file.
-This will give *react-bootstrap* access to the CSS libraries from bootstrap.
+To allow React Bootstrap to do its job, add `import 'bootstrap/dist/css/bootstrap.min.css';` to the top of your `App.js` file.
+This will give React Bootstrap access to the CSS libraries from Bootstrap.

 Add a file to the `src` directory called `AppWithRouterAccess.jsx`.
 You will implement the code for this shortly.

 Finally, add two folders, `Components` and `Pages` under your `src` folder.
 In `Components` add the following files: `Card.jsx`, `GameBoard.jsx`, `GameHome.jsx`, `GameOver.jsx`, `Header.jsx`, and `LoginForm.jsx`.
 These components will be reused or enable you to compartmentalize logically separate screens from each other.

 In pages, add the following files: `Game.jsx`, `Home.jsx`, `Login.jsx`.
 You can now work on implementing each of these pages.

-### Implement the Components
+### Implement the React Components

 First you can implement the `AppWithRouterAccess.jsx` file.